StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 You can see examples of each of the content sections below, with Lorem Ipsum text in place of actual content.
 In the wild, these content sections may end up being quite a bit longer, even containing multiple headers and sub-headers.

 Note that special content sections can be nested inside of each other, even several layers deep.
-For example, there might be a technical discussion section that contains a quote section that contains a scripture quotation section.
+For example, there might be a technical discussion section that contains a sidenote section that contains a quote section.
 Since all sections have different background colors, with a bit of extra styling (to leave some extra padding), this nesting works quite nicely.

 ### Cautionary notes